Ada-Developers-Academy/core-unit-1/intro-to-tests/intro-to-pytest.md

 [`pytest`](https://docs.pytest.org/en/stable/) is one of many testing tools for the Python language.

-Before we install `pytest`, let's recall the steps we took in Precourse the commands to install Python packages.
-First, we need to navigate to the directory that we want to setup our virtual environment in.
-We can use the `pwd` command to check if we are currently inside of the desired directory, if not then we can use the `cd` command to navigate to the correct one.
-After we are inside the correct directory we can the following commands to create and then activate our virtual environment:
+Before we install `pytest`, let's recall the steps we took in Precourse the commands to install Python packages:
+1. First, we need to navigate to the directory that we want to setup our virtual environment in.
+    - We can use the `pwd` command to check if we are currently inside of the desired directory.
+    - If we're not in the right folder, then we can use the `cd` command to navigate to the correct one.
+2. After we are inside the correct directory we can use the following commands to create and then activate our virtual environment:

 ```bash
 $ python3 -m venv venv